dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

 ### Button clicks in dart:html

 Buttons have a number of <code>onSomeEvent</code> streams defined, and the
-<code>onClick</code> stream is defined as <code>Stream&lt;MouseEvent&gt;</code> -
+<code>onClick</code> stream is defined as <code>Stream&lt;MouseEvent&gt;</code>.
-this means that the data that you receive when you listen to the
+This type means that the data that you receive when you listen to the
-<code>onClick</code> stream is all going to be a <code>MouseEvent</code>
+<code>onClick</code> stream is all going to be MouseEvents.

-datatype.
+The following code sets up a button and a couple of event handlers.
+One event handler remains

-We'll set up a button, and a couple of event handlers.
-One that will remain registered, and one that will unregister itself after the third button click.
+registered, and the other unregisters itself after the third button click.

 {% prettify dart %}
 import 'dart:html';